 An indoor-outdoor rug can be a good option.
 They are made to withstand the elements, you can hose them off for cleaning, and they are typically pretty inexpensive.
 You'll find the best assortment of indoor-outdoor rugs in stores in the spring and summer, so time your purchase accordingly.

 A rug will conform to the shape of the ground, so you won't have to worry if your booth space isn't particularly flat or level.
 If you use less flexible flooring, you may have difficulty with uneven spaces.

 Be sure to place a tarp under your rug if you're at an outdoor show.
 That will help protect your rug from dampness and dirt on the ground and extend the life of your floor covering.

 If you're set up on grass, and the organizers allow it, consider securing the corners of the rug with tent pegs that you can drive fully into the ground to avoid creating a trip hazard.
-Consider adding metal grommets (that work with the size of the tent pegs) on each corner of the rug so the pegs don't cause your rug to fray.
+If you add metal grommets (that work with the size of the tent pegs) on each corner of the rug, the pegs won't cause your rug to fray.

 This booth gets creative with a grass rug It's affordable, portable, and comfortable to walk on.
 This portable flooring option creates a fun, relaxed, whimsical vibe in the booth.

 It won't be right for everyone.
 If you're trying to create a spare, elegant atmosphere, this grass carpeting will not be for you.

 But if you want to bring the outdoors in to your booth, perhaps to add an element of fun, or to reflect a product that's used outdoors, (wind chimes, bird feeders, garden art, for example) this flooring might be just what you're looking for.

 Notice the flooring in the two booths below are securely taped down.
 While the tape stands out in the photos, it's not particularly noticeable when you're casually shopping and not examining the details of a booth.